 So, instead of taking individual antioxidant supplements (like vitamins C, E, etc.) in the hopes they will battle free radicals and combat aging and disease, Protandim is supposed to augment or ramp up your own naturally occurring free radical defenses.

-The product website (Protandim.com) says the supplement is “clinically proven to reduce oxidative stress to levels of that of a 20-year-old.”
+The supplement website (Protandim.com) says the supplement is “clinically proven to reduce oxidative stress to levels of that of a 20-year-old.”
 Oxidative stress refers to the stress (cellular damage) caused by free radicals.

 What Does The Name Mean?